Jeel1312/Jay_ambe_furniture/README.md

 # Jay ambe furniture
-Designed a responsive furniture website, "Jay Ambe," using HTML, CSS, and Bootstrap and JavaScript.
+Designed a responsive furniture website, "Jay Ambe," using HTML, SASS, CSS, and Bootstrap and JavaScript.
 Created a visually appealing layout showcasing furniture products with hover effects and pricing details.Developed a navigation bar for easy browsing and a contact section with a form for inquiries.
 Focused on responsive design to ensure compatibility across all devices.

 // index page //